MelihMSahin/Zeno_ARG/ARG/Call To Adventure/Call To Adventure.md

 This time I need your help for I cannot do it alone.
 Me and my compatriots of the [[Cryptographic table]] have been having a harder and harder time solving his challenges, and we need help to discredit Terrence once and for all.

 If you have been able to read this message then you are on the right track to save maths.
 The road ahead is long and I cannot disclose much at the moment but I shall contact you through the Mathematics Society events since that is when Howard taunts us with his clues.

+For now, reply to the sender of this message 'Eat This' to proceed.

 For now, meet your fellow compatriots who will be able to help you on this quest.
 To reach them you must first join the [discord Link], then contact me with your student ID to gain full access.
 Now you can greet your compatriots, more instructions will arrive soon.